Liberia: 21st century

 In 2006, the government established a Truth and Reconciliation Commission to address the causes and crimes of the civil war.
-In 2011, July 26 was proclaimed by President Ellen Johnson Sirleaf to be observed as National Independence Day.
+In 2011, July 26 was proclaimed by President Sirleaf as National Independence Day.
 In October 2011, peace activist Leymah Gbowee received the Nobel Peace Prize in her work of leading a women's peace movement that brought to an end to the Second Liberian Civil War in 2003.
-In November 2011, President Ellen Johnson Sirleaf was re-elected for a second six-year term.
+In November 2011, President Sirleaf was re-elected for a second six-year term.

-Following the 2017 Liberian general election, former professional football striker George Weah, one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth youngest serving president in Africa.
+Following the 2017 Liberian general election, former professional football striker George Weah, considered one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth youngest serving president in Africa.
 The inauguration marked Liberia's first fully democratic transition in 74 years.
 Weah cited fighting corruption, reforming the economy, combating illiteracy, and improving living conditions as the main targets of his presidency.
+Opposition leader Joseph Boakai defeated Weah in the tightly contested 2023 presidential election.
+On January 22, 2024, Boakai was sworn in as Liberia's new president.

 Geography

 Liberia is situated in West Africa, bordering the North Atlantic Ocean to the country's southwest.
 It lies between latitudes 4° and 9°N, and longitudes 7° and 12°W.

 The landscape is characterized by mostly flat to rolling coastal plains that contain mangroves and swamps, which rise to a rolling plateau and low mountains in the northeast.

 Tropical rainforests cover the hills, while elephant grass and semi-deciduous forests make up the dominant vegetation in the northern sections.

-Liberia's watershed tends to move in a southwestern pattern towards the sea as new rains move down the forested plateau off the inland mountain range of Guinée Forestière, in Guinea.
+Liberia's watershed tends to move in a southwestern pattern toward the sea as new rains move down the forested plateau off the inland mountain range of Guinée Forestière, in Guinea.
 Cape Mount near the border with Sierra Leone receives the most precipitation in the nation.

 Liberia's main northwestern boundary is traversed by the Mano River while its southeast limits are bounded by the Cavalla River.
 Liberia's three largest rivers are St. Paul exiting near Monrovia, the river St. John at Buchanan, and the Cestos River, all of which flow into the Atlantic.
 The Cavalla is the longest river in the nation at 320 mi.

 The highest point wholly within Liberia is Mount Wuteve at 4724 ft above sea level in the northwestern Liberia range of the West Africa Mountains and the Guinea Highlands.
-However, Mount Nimba near Yekepa, is higher at 1752 m above sea level but is not wholly within Liberia as Nimba shares a border with Guinea and Ivory Coast and is their tallest mountain as well.
+Mount Nimba, near Yekepa, is higher at 1752 m above sea level, but is not wholly within Liberia as Nimba is located at the point where Liberia borders both Guinea and Ivory Coast.
+Nimba is thus the tallest mountain in those countries, as well.